 Oxnard College's Condors compete in the Western State Conference.
-In 1978-79, OC fielded teams in men's and women's cross-country and track and field; men's basketball, baseball, and soccer; women's basketball, volleyball, and tennis.
-Student athletes must be enrolled in 12 or more units during the sports season to be eligible for competition.
+OC fields teams in men and women's cross-country and track and field; men's basketball, baseball, and soccer; women's basketball, volleyball, and tennis.
+Student athletes must be enrolled in 12 or more units during the sports season to be eligible for competition, and complete 24 units prior to the second year of competition.